exporl/spatial-focus-of-attention-csp-and-rgc/README.md

 See the [LICENSE](LICENSE.md) file for license rights and limitations.
 By downloading and/or installing this software and associated files on your computing system you agree to use the software under the terms and condition as specified in the License agreement.

-If this code has been useful for you, please cite [1].
+If this code has been useful for you, please cite [1] and/or [2].

 ## About

-This repository includes the MATLAB-code for the subject-specific CSP decoder as explained in [1]. [mainSubjectSpecific.m](mainSubjectSpecific.m) contains the main script, which works by default with the dataset published in https://zenodo.org/record/3997352#.X0y1B3kzZEY.
+This repository includes the MATLAB-code for the subject-specific CSP decoder as explained in [1] and subject-specific RGC algorithm as explained in [2]. mainSubjectSpecific.m contains the main script for [CSP/mainSubjectSpecific.m](CSP) and [RGC/mainSubjectSpecific.m](RGC), which works by default with the dataset published in https://zenodo.org/record/3997352#.X0y1B3kzZEY.
 The [preprocessData.m](preprocessData.m)-script can be used to preprocess the data, downloaded from the aforementioned link, and replaces the function of the same name at https://zenodo.org/record/3997352#.X0y1B3kzZEY.

 Developed and tested in MATLAB R2020a.